-Caring Network serves more than 375 pregnant teens and women and their families each year.
+Caring Network serves over 300 pregnant teens and women and their families each year.
 Caring Network clients have access to personalized case management, referrals, material support, parenting and pregnancy education classes, and limited transitional housing.
 All services are FREE and provided at our site (1441 South Westnedge) or in the home/community.

 To learn more about the services offered at Caring Network, please watch this video: